 Take the time to speak to the staff while you do, find out if there are any vacancies, and take it from there.

 Internships are popular within the fitness industry and are a useful way to get the experience you need as a newbie.

-Either talk to a gym manager about an internship at the gym or find a personal trainer that uses the gym’s facilities, or even works with clients in their homes and ask if you could intern with them.
+Talk to a gym manager about an internship at the gym, find a personal trainer that uses the gym’s facilities, or even work with clients in their homes and ask if you could intern with them.

-Many large gym franchises have internship programs, so these could be considered as well.
+Many large gym franchises have internship programs, which could also be considered.